VIS-SIG/Wonderful-Wednesdays/README.md

 # Wonderful Wednesdays

-**June 9th, 2021**.
-The current example data set is focusing on [Psychometric Data](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-06-09).
-The challenge is to use Visualisations to explore the validity of the SDQ-12 (i.e. Is the SDQ-12 measuring the right thing).
+**July 14th, 2021**.
+The current example is focusing on [COVID-19](https://github.com/VIS-SIG/Wonderful-Wednesdays/tree/master/data/2021/2021-07-14).
+This time we ask you to share you favourite COVID-19 visualization.
+This can be one designed by yourself, or one produced by someone else.

 For more on PSI and wonderful wednesdays see https://www.psiweb.org/sigs-special-interest-groups/visualisation/welcome-to-wonderful-wednesdays